Login

 Exceptionally well

-What did your students find in your community that they hadn’t noticed before and what sparked that discovery? no new findings
+What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
+Herbs, knowledge of different fruit trees in the area, the fact there is food growing and not just coming from the dairy or supermarket.
+It opened their eyes.

 Has this kit prompted any new food related initiatives within your school?
-This kit will lead onto the creation of a new school/community garden on school grounds
+Selling feijoas to provide funds for the Food Bank at school.

 Helpful Report

-What are three words that describe the activities in this kit? fun, extending, different
+What are three words that describe the activities in this kit?
+Yummy, thought-provoking, relevant

 How effective was the resource in fostering critical thinking about food waste issues?